Master of Public Health in Family and Community Medicine

 Applying to the Program

-Applications for the next 2025-2026 admission cycle for Fall 2025 program entry open October 16, 2024 and close January 17, 2025.
+Applications for the 2025-2026 admission cycle for Fall 2025 program entry are now open and will close January 17, 2025.

 Applications are submitted to the School of Graduate Studies, University of Toronto through the Dalla Lana School of Public Healthonline application process.